acli/stupidweasel/README.md

     stupidweasel --list

 Or, if you have created symlinks, you can use your “q” symlink.
-In the example show, you could save a lot of keystrokes by typing
+In the example, you could save a lot of keystrokes by typing

     mailq